© Kevin Chilvers

 ‘Then we’d better take a look.’

 Arches led left and right into each wing of the house.
 He chose left into the middle section of the stable block and found a large open plan lounge and kitchen separated by a counter.
-Two half cups of cold tea rested on a coffee table between two armchairs.
+Half a cup of cold tea rested on a coffee table between two armchairs.
 These were positioned either side of a stone fireplace in one corner.
 Logs stacked in recesses added to the cosy country theme.
 A pad and pen rested beside the glass.
-He sniffed the contents.
-‘Brandy.’
 A copy of Danielle Steel’s “Miracle” had fallen to the floor beside the other chair.
 Otherwise, the house was clean and tidy.
 He placed his hand close to a pile of ash in the grate; it was cold.

 His eyes wandered along the wall.
 Although windows overlooked the courtyard, there was no sign of the door to the workshop.
 It had been sealed and papered over.
 Photographs featured the couple at social events.
 They looked at each other with a sparkle in their eyes and held hands in many.
 Other pictures showed the professor mixing with famous faces at numerous award ceremonies.
 The result was a well-respected professional man who had seen success in his career and an ageing couple who looked very much in love after a long successful but apparently childless marriage.